Best MOBA Games for PC in 2017

 - Pure MOBA.
 As the founder of the genre, you aren’t going to get anything “purer” than DotA.

 - Will run on a potato.
-MOBAs are flexible, performance-wise, but on the oldest of the old PCs, DotA will run where the others won’t.
+MOBAs are flexible, performance-wise, but on the oldest of the old PCs, DotA will run where others won’t.

 - No more support.
 While this is good for competitive players who don’t want the meta to change, you aren’t going to get new heroes or content updates anytime soon.

-- Slow-paced vs League and other titles.
+- Slow-paced relative to League and other titles.

 - Easier for newcomers to get into.

 - Lacks competitive depth.
-While easier gameplay has its perks, League suffers from being less complex than Dota.
+While easier gameplay has its perks, League of Legends suffers from being less complex than Dota.
 Because of this, Dota 2’s competitive audience remains the biggest.
 Most of League is occupied by casual players.

 Smite is an interesting game developed by Hi-Rez Studios.
-Played as a third-person action title where you control various gods, Smite has simplified, action-oriented gameplay that prioritizes reflexes, aiming and mechanical skill a lot more than other titles in the genre.
+Played as a third-person action title where you control various gods, Smite has simplified, action-oriented gameplay that prioritizes reflexes, aiming, and mechanical skill a lot more than other titles in the genre.

 - Well-supported and updated by its developers.